This is not a complete list! Download our full Credit Union CRM and CXM Guide here.

 Which Is Right for Your Credit Union?

-Most solutions here are custom and will take a constant touch, but the result is worth it.
-A faster, simpler approach would be using something like Boomtown’s CXMEngine, which acts as an orchestration layer across your credit union’s tech stack.
+To ensure that your CRM fits into your broader strategy and incorporates all available data, you might use a CXM (Customer Experience Manager), which acts as an orchestration layer across your credit union’s tech stack.
 It pulls in data from all sources, connects to your CRM, and delivers necessary information to members and stakeholders as needed.

 In a world where connection with members is critical, your credit union’s CRM is just the first step.